 Both of these media streamers make excellent choices and this is not only a very close call but one that may depend entirely on individual needs.

 With little to separate them in terms of price and performance, the difference boils down to one of usability – and it's here where Google TV excels.
 It's slick, good looking and, crucially, serves as a superb content recommendation engine.
 If you're stuck for what to watch next, there's a better chance that it's going to solve your problem – and quickly – and that's an extremely valuable feature when time is short.
+That's even more true now that Google TV supports multiple user profiles.

 Likewise, anyone with considerable pre-existing libraries on Google Play Movies & TV or Rakuten should give the Fire TV Stick a swerve or they will find themselves rather left out in the cold.